LycheeOrg/LycheeOrg.github.io/docs/faq_troubleshooting.md

 > {note} Note that the `serve` command should only be used for testing and debuging.
 It should not be used on a production server.

+### I have an error 500, it says 'Class "Mockery" not found', what can I do?

+This is because your `APP_ENV` is set to `testing` and you are using production dependencies.
+Lychee is trying to mock the requests for test purposes.

+To resolve the issue, edit the `.env` file and set `APP_ENV` to something other than `testing`, for example `APP_ENV=production`.

 ### I have an error 500, what can I do?

 Edit the `.env` file and set `APP_DEBUG` to `true`, this will allow the errors to be displayed with the trace.